Quickstats

 Itinerary

-Arrive in Johannesburg this evening, transfer to your hotel for the night.
+Welcome to South Africa and the start of your African Adventure.
+Arrive Johannesburg this evening, transfer to your hotel for the night.

 Day 2 - Johannesburg

 Wake up refreshed and ready to start the day!
 You have free time to explore the area on your own or take in an optional tour.
-This evening enjoy a welcome dinner with your fellow travellers.
+This evening enjoy a welcome dinner & tour briefing with your fellow travellers.

 Day 3 - Johannesburg